Sweat of the brow: United Kingdom

-In a copyright notice on "digital images, photographs and the internet" last updated in November 2015, the UK Intellectual Property Office stated that digital reproductions of public domain images are not protected by copyright, arguing that "according to the Court of Justice of the European Union which has effect in UK law, copyright can only subsist in subject matter that is original in the sense that it is the author's own "intellectual creation".
-Given this criterion, it seems unlikely that what is merely a retouched, digitised image of an older work can be considered as "original"."

-Examples

-In Walter v Lane (1900) (pre-CDPA), reporters took shorthand notes of a speech, punctuated them, etc. and published them in the Times newspaper.
-The court held that the reporters were authors of the published speech, and, as such, owned a copyright in the published speeches, because of the considerable skill, labour, and judgement they exercised.
+Old approach

+An early example of the "sweat of the brow" doctrine in UK law was the leading case of Walter v Lane (1900) in which reporters took down shorthand notes of a series of speeches given by the Earl of Rosebery, and transcribed them, adding punctuation, corrections and revisions.
+These were then published as verbatim reports of the speeches in The Times newspaper.
+The defendant, John Lane, reproduced the speeches in a book, relying heavily without permission on The Times publications.
+The question for the court was whether the reporters could be considered "authors" of the published versions under the terms of the Copyright Act 1842.
+The House of Lords held that the reporters were indeed "authors", and hence entitled to copyright, on the basis of the skill, effort and time involved in preparing the text for publication.

+At the time Walter v Lane was decided, UK copyright law contained no explicit notion of "originality".
+The subsequent Copyright Act 1911 added for the first time a specific statutory requirement that, for copyright to subsist in a work, that work must be "original".
+However, for well over a hundred years UK courts did not adopt a literal reading of that requirement, instead holding that a significant expenditure of skill and labour in the creation of a new work was sufficient.

-In University of London Press Ltd v University Tutorial Press Ltd (1916), the question arose as to whether certain mathematics exam papers were original literary works.
-The exam papers just consisted of conventional maths problems in a conventional manner.
-The court held that originality does not mean that the work must be an expression of individual thought.
-The simple fact that the authors drew on a body of knowledge common to mathematicians did not compromise originality.
-The requirement of originality, it was held, does not require that expression be in an original or novel form.
-It does, however, require that the work not be copied from another work.
+In University of London Press Ltd v University Tutorial Press Ltd (1916), the question arose as to whether certain mathematics exam papers, consisting of conventional problems presented in a conventional manner, were original literary works in which copyright would subsist.
+The court held that originality did not mean that the work must be an expression of individual thought, and the fact that the authors drew on a body of knowledge common to mathematicians did not compromise originality.
+The requirement of originality, it was held, did not require that expression be in an original or novel form.
+It did, however, require that the work not be copied from another work.
 It must originate from the author.

-As such, even though these were the same old maths problems every student is familiar with, and even though there was no creative input, the skill, labour, and judgement of the authors was sufficient to make the papers original literary works.
+Consequently, even though there was no creative input, the skill, labour, and judgement of the authors was sufficient to make the papers original literary works.

 In Cummins v Bond (1927), a psychic in a trance claimed to have written down what spirits told her, through a process of automatic writing.
 In court, she accepted that she was not the creative author of the writing.
-The creative input, had, presumably, come from the spirits.
 Nonetheless, the court held that she had exercised sufficient labour and skill in translating and transcribing what the spirits told her, so she had a copyright in the resulting literary work.

-In 2013, Ministry of Sound sued the subscription music-streaming service Spotify over user-created playlists mimicking the track listings of their compilation albums, alleging that they infringed the copyright of the albums themselves due to the skill and effort in their creation.
-The parties settled in 2014 without going to trial.